 Sukanya Samriddhi Yojana (SSY) is a small saving deposit scheme for girl child, launched as a part of the "Beti Bachao Beti Padhao" campaign.
 Sukanya Samriddhi Yojana (Scheme) was notified by Ministry of Finance vide Notification No. G.S.R.863(E) Dated 02.12.2014.
 The scheme has become operational by notification of rules namely 'Sukanya Samriddhi Account Rules, 2014'.
 The accounts under this scheme can be opened at any post office in India doing savings bank work and authorised to open an account under the scheme or at any branch of a commercial bank authorised by the Central Government to open an account under the scheme.

-Investment in SSY (Sukanya Samriddhi Yojana / Scheme) Account is a good tax saving investment option for Indian tax payers in view of the following :
+Investment in SSY (Sukanya Samriddhi Yojana / Scheme) Account is a good tax saving investment option for in Indian tax payers in view of the following :

 Please Click / Tap on the Item name to Hide / View its content.